- Founder of the National Action Network

 Shakedowns and Extortions

-- In June 1998 Sharpton threatened to call for a consumer boycott of Pepsi, alleging that blacks were underrepresented in the company's advertising.
+- In June 1998 Sharpton threatened to call for a consumer boycott against Pepsi, alleging that blacks were underrepresented in the company's advertising.
 Less than a year later, Pepsi hired Sharpton as a $25,000-per-year adviser until 2007.

-- In November 2003, Sharpton threatened to lead a boycott of DaimlerChrysler over the allegedly pervasive “institutional racism” in the company’s car loan practices.
+- In November 2003, Sharpton threatened to lead a boycott of DaimlerChrysler over the allegedly pervasive “institutional racism” in the company’s car-loan practices.
 Within six months, Chrysler began supporting Sharpton's NAN conferences.

 Violating Federal Election Laws